finix-payments/finix-flex-docs-generator/full_admin_docs_template.md

 Your `Application` is a resource that represents your web app.
 In other words, any web service that connects buyers (i.e. customers) and sellers (i.e. merchants).

+## API Endpoints

+We provide two distinct base urls for making API requests depending on whether you would like to utilize the sandbox or production environments.
+These two environments are completely seperate and share no information, including API credentials.
+For testing please use the Staging API and when you are ready to process live transactions use the Production endpoint.

+- **Staging API:** {{staging_base_url}}

+- **Production API:** {{production_base_url}}

 ## Getting Started
 ### Step 1: Create an Identity for a Merchant